Frequently Asked Questions

 I am a Blogger/BookTuber/Influencer and would love a free copy of your book to review.
 How can I get one of those?

 I don't actually have review copies to give out and have no real control over who those go to, so if you're looking for an advance copy, you can always request one from NetGalley/Edelweiss.
 If you'd like to directly ask for a review copy, your best bet is to email my publicist directly.
-You'll find his contact information on my contact page.
+You'll find her contact information on my contact page.

 I am an author with a book out in the next few years and would love to have you blurb it.
 Do you take blurb requests?